Bioconductor/BBS/Doc/Set-up-new-devel-builds-HOWTO.md

 - https://bioconductor.org/checkResults/3.11/workflows-LATEST/
 - https://bioconductor.org/checkResults/3.11/bioc-longtests-LATEST/

-The page at https://bioconductor.org/checkResults/ should have link to them.
+The page at https://bioconductor.org/checkResults/ should have links to them.

-## Activate propagation pipes
+## 5. Activate propagation pipes

 Connect to `biocadmin` account:
 ```